Policy for Shared Care with NHS and Private Provider

 3. We must be satisfied with the quality of the assessment and diagnostic process.

-Care Board formulary medication, free from adverse effects and on the same medication at the same dose for a minimum of at least 6 months depending on the treatment.
+4. Patients must be started and stabilised on a recognised North West London Integrated Care Board formulary medication, free from adverse effects and on the same medication at the same dose for a minimum of at least 6 months depending on the treatment.

 5. Full shared care information and monitoring required to be sent to us.